 - There has been a significant jump in the Long-Term Debt to 52,4% in 2015.

-- Non-controlling interests has also increased over the period of 9 years and is now at 2.1%
+- Non-controlling interestsNon-controlling InterestsIt generally projects curves on the data sets.
+For example, to forecast population growth, forming a non-linear relationship between time and growth. have also increased over the period of 9 years and are now at 2.1%

 Balance sheet vs. Income Statement, they go hand in hand.
 And if we only look at the income statement, we would miss out on the holistic picture of the financial matters of the company.
 If we only concentrate on the balance sheet, we will not have a clue about the bottom line.